 - Team science attitude: Values the diversity of the multiple disciplines, perspectives, and experiences that support convergence and team science.

-As part of the interdisciplinary training experience, trainees have the opportunity to complete a summer rotation in a laboratory outside of their home discipline.
+As part of the interdisciplinary training experience, trainees have the opportunity to complete a rotation in a laboratory outside of their home discipline.
 Projects will be developed with input from the trainee, their primary mentor (home department) and co-mentor (rotation laboratory).
-Summer rotation projects may inform a trainee’s Master’s thesis or doctoral dissertation.
-Trainees are asked to identify a potential summer rotation laboratory during the application process.
+Rotation projects may inform a trainee’s Master’s thesis or doctoral dissertation.
 Trainees may rotate in a CASBBI-affiliated laboratory or another laboratory, with permission.

 I am a prospective Mason graduate student and am interested in applying to the NRT program.
 How do I apply?

 Please contact Program Director Siddhartha Sikdar at firstname.lastname@example.org and your prospective degree program department mentor to indicate your interest in the NRT program.
 You can apply using the link above, but must be enrolled as a Mason graduate student to join the NRT program.
 Please note that admission to the NRT is separate from admission to your degree program.

 I am a community partner interested in connecting with the training program.
 How do I become involved?